-Critics of Turkey’s president across Europe tell of threats
+Across Europe, critics of Turkey’s president tell of death threats

+Followers of Muslim cleric Fethullah Gulen are receiving death threats across Europe as Turkey's government tries to root out and punish those it blames for last year's attempted coup.

-BERLIN (AP) — Ercan Karakoyun looks twice over his shoulder when he leaves his Berlin home to make sure nobody is following him.
+BERLIN — Ercan Karakoyun looks twice over his shoulder when he leaves his Berlin home to make sure nobody is following him.

 Karakoyun is a follower of Muslim cleric Fethullah Gulen, whom Turkish President Recep Tayyip Erdogan blames for an attempted military coup in Turkey last summer.
 The 37-year-old, who is the public face of the Gulen movement in Germany, says he has received several death threats since the aborted overthrow.